AyoAjayi/project-3-JARS/README.md

 ## Known Issues
 - After user being logged in through Google, google login button does not automatically redirect the user to the next page (marketplace page).
-For deomnstration purpose, we have included a link 'Click here to go to next page...' which will take to marketplace page on click.
+For deomnstration purpose, we have included a login button below the google login button to redirect.
-- None of the buttons on our app are functional except 'Login with Google' button because everything we have done till this point of time is layout of our app.
+- Sometimes when users
-- Background image on landing pages does not scale on different screen sizes.
+-

 ## Resolution to Issues
 - We can make our web app to redirect to marketplace page after successful login from user using react router.